-How Civil Resistance Movements Drive Democratic Change: A Six-stage Process
+How Civil Resistance Movements Drive Democratic Change: A Six-stage Process constitutional remedy can create an orderly transfer of power.

 The process below describes a trajectory from initial mobilization of a civil resistance movement to a full political transition (i.e., the incumbent steps down from power).
 All six stages-which can happen over a span of weeks or years, depending on the case-are often required when a dictator is entrenched and willing to use escalating repressive means to try to remain in power.